 I have heard mixed reviews about Instagram Ads.
 I recommend using an eye catching photo and marketing to people who look up specific hashtags/topics that are extremely related to your business.

-Put effort into market your business daily.
+Put effort into marketing your business daily.

 Don’t just post about your business on social media once a day.
 Do it multiple times everyday.
 Keep at it and eventually someone will see all about your amazing business.
 Share in groups on social media.
 Write about it on your website or mention it on Youtube in your videos.
 Post flyers up about it.
 You can even do cold calling in the phone book about your product.
 Just get the word out there.